Optimizing Flexible Complex Systems with Coupled and Co-Evolving Subsystems under Operational Uncertainties: Overview of Staged-Deployment Problem Formulation

 \section{Overview of Staged-Deployment Problem Formulation}

 Conventionally, the flexible staged-deployment design for engineering systems can be formulated as a multi-stage nonlinear stochastic programming problem.
-We use scenarios to represent the uncertainties at each discrete decision time step.
-Note that for the deployment decisions for large-scale systems of our interest, the discretization of decision time steps is a reasonable and common assumption.
-For a multi-stage problem, earlier-stage decisions have less information about the uncertainties than later-stage ones; for example, the Stage 1 decision does not depend on the scenario because no information about the scenario is available then, while the Stage 2 decision would respond to the specific scenario realized over time.
+We use scenarios to represent uncertainties at each discrete decision time step.
+Note that for deployment decisions under uncertainty, discretization of decision time steps is a reasonable and common assumption \cite{ahmed2003MultiStageStochasticInteger}.
+At each discrete time step, we also assume that the support of random variables is finite; that is, the number of considered scenarios is finite.
+This finite support assumption is also a standard practice \cite{ahmed2004TSSIP_BnB,vanderlaan2023MIRbenders}.
+In case a random variable follows a continuous distribution, it can be discretized into a finite set of scenarios.
+For a multi-stage problem, earlier-stage decisions have less information about the uncertainties than later-stage ones; this concept is commonly known as nonanticipativity in Stochastic Programming \cite{shapiro2021lec_on_SP}.
+For example, the Stage 1 decision does not depend on the scenario because no information about the scenario is available then, while the Stage 2 decision would respond to the specific scenario realized over time.
 This paper focuses on such a two-stage staged-deployment problem.

 Mathematically, a two-stage staged-deployment problem can be formulated as follows: denote the domain of $x$ by $\mathcal{X}$, and denote the scenario set by $\mathcal{S}$, defined by discretizing the variation of parameters $D$.
-In this paper, we assume that all scenarios have the same probability, but the proposed method can be extended to a more general case.
-Each variable $x$ belongs to either a decision for Stage 1, $x^1$ (independent of scenario $s$), or that for Stage 2, $x^{2s}$ (dependent on scenario $s$).
-Note that the superscript represents the stage and/or scenario.
-In addition, we also define cost functions $C^1$ and $C^2$; here, the cost function for $C^1$ is dependent on the decision at Stage 1, $x^1$, where the cost function for $C^2$ is dependent on both the decision at Stages 1 and 2 as well as the scenario realization, $x^1, x^{2s}, s$.
+In this paper, we assume that all scenarios have the same probability and are ordered in ascending $D$ value, but the proposed method can be extended to a more general case.
+Each variable $x$ belongs to a decision for Stage 1, $x^1$ (independent of scenario $s$), or for Stage 2, $x^{2s}$ (dependent on scenario $s$), where the stage and scenario are represented in superscript.
+In addition, we also define the first and second-stage cost functions $C^1$ and $C^{2s}$; here, $C^1$ is dependent on the decision at Stage 1, $x^1$, where $C^{2s}$ is dependent on both the decision at Stages 1 and 2 in its corresponding scenario realization, $x^1, x^{2s}$.
 The general two-stage formulation can be written as:

-As an example, consider an electricity power plant capacity design problem for an infrastructure system with the following formulation.
+As an example, consider a capacity design problem for an infrastructure system (e.g., electricity power plant) with the following formulation.